PasitU/SRE-Ansible/README.md

 7. Replace playbook-vm-config.yml variables
 8. Run `` ansible-playbook -i inventory.ini playbook-vm-config.yml ``
 9. ssh to the new VM and check if hostname is changed

+feel free to reach out to Electric Nutbuster on discord for issue